tarekchaalan/local-chess-analyzer/PROJECT_CONTEXT.md

 - Frontend: Native date inputs use ISO format
 - Decision: Convert at boundaries vs changing schema
 - Future: Normalize to ISO 8601 everywhere

+**Why Stockfish via subprocess instead of library?**
+- Stockfish is a standalone binary, not a Python library
+- UCI protocol is industry standard for chess engines
+- Subprocess allows async communication without blocking
+- Easy to replace/upgrade Stockfish binary independently
+- No need for C++ bindings or wrappers
+- Future: Can add queue for batch analysis

+**Why JSON files instead of database storage for analysis?**
+- Large analysis data (can be 100+ KB per game)
+- Reduces database size and query overhead
+- Easy to backup/restore individually
+- Can be cached/served directly by web server
+- Auto-detection via filesystem is fast
+- Future: Can move to database if needed

 ### User Feedback Integration